julioln/sandman/README.md

 ### Start or Run

 The start or run command spawns the container from the local image.
-The container will not be attached, auto-attach is being implemented.
-If you need to attach you can run `podman attach --latest`
+Starting spawns a dettached container, Run will auto-attach.

 ### Test